agiresearch/AIOS/README.md

 Then you can start the client provided by the AIOS SDK either in the terminal or in the WebUI.

+#### Interact with AIOS terminal

-To interact with the AIOS terminal (LLM-based semantic file system), you can run the following command to start the LSFS terminal.
+To interact with the AIOS terminal (LLM-based semantic file system), you can run the following command to start the AIOS terminal.

 ```
 python scripts/run_terminal.py